projectxiel/main-server/public/bit-manipulation.md

 1. **Binary AND (&)**: This operation compares two bits and returns 1 only if both bits are 1.
 Otherwise, it returns 0.
 For example, `1 & 1` results in `1`, but `1 & 0` or `0 & 1` results in `0`.

+Another way to think about AND is how its used in boolean algebra.
+Boolean algebra, created by a George Boole, uses binary values, often represented as on/off, or true/false, to conduct logical operations, and really is the foundation behind logic gates, and digital logic in general.

+If you've ever written a boolean expression you know that the AND operator returns true only if both operands are true, and this is exactly how the AND operation works in the context of Bit Manipulation.

 2. **Binary OR (|)**: This operation compares two bits and returns 1 if either of the bits is 1.
 It only returns 0 when both bits are 0.
 For instance, `1 | 0` or `0 | 1` results in `1`, and `0 | 0` results in `0`.

+Once again we can think about OR in the way its used within boolean alegbra.

+If we write a boolean expression with an OR operator, it returns false only if both operands are false, otherwise if either operand is true, it returns true, same is true in the context of Bit Manipulation.

 3. **Binary XOR (^)**: This operation compares two bits and returns 1 if the bits are different, and 0 if they are the same.
 For example, `1 ^ 0` or `0 ^ 1` results in `1`, but `0 ^ 0` or `1 ^ 1` results in `0`.

 4. **Binary NOT (~)**: This operation inverts all the bits of its operand.
 If the bit is 1, it becomes 0, and if it's 0, it becomes 1.
-For example, `~1` results in all bits of 1 being inverted.
+For example, `~1` results in all bits of `1` being inverted, becoming either `-2`, or `254` depending on if its signed.

+In boolean algebra, the NOT operator works identically, it produces the opposite logical value of the expression, and we can think of NOT in the same way within the context of Bit Manipulation.

 5. **Binary Left Shift (<<)**: This operation shifts the bits of the first operand to the left by the number of positions specified by the second operand.
 It is equivalent to multiplying the first operand by 2 raised to the power of the second operand.
 For example, `1 << 2` results in `4`.